 As a public company, we are subject to the reporting requirements of the Exchange Act and the Sarbanes-Oxley Act.
 The Exchange Act requires the filing of annual, quarterly and current reports with respect to a public company's business and financial condition.
 The Sarbanes-Oxley Act requires, among other things, that a public company establish and maintain effective internal control over financial reporting.
-As a result, we will incur significant legal, accounting and other expenses that we did not incur as a private company.
-Our entire management team and many of its other employees will need to devote substantial time to compliance, and may not effectively or efficiently manage our transition into a public company.
+As a result, we will incur significant legal, accounting and other expenses.
+Our entire management team and many of its other employees devotes substantial time to compliance.

-These rules and regulations will result in our incurring substantial legal and financial compliance costs and will make some activities more time-consuming and costly.
+These rules and regulations result in our incurring substantial legal and financial compliance costs and will make some activities more time-consuming and costly.
 For example, these rules and regulations have made it more difficult and more expensive for Humacyte to obtain director and officer liability insurance, and it has accepted reduced coverage.
 As a result, it may be difficult for us to attract and retain qualified people to serve on the Board or committees of the Board or as executive officers.